RhoInc/open-source-handbook/releases/README.md

 2. Development & Testing
 3. Deployment

-Details about the phases is provided below.
+Again, details about implementation vary from project-to-project, but some guidance for each phase is provided below.

 ##Phase 1 - Planning
-First, determine what will be included in the new release and make sure issues provide enough detail for a developer.
-Complete the following steps in this phase:

-- Determine what the new version number will be based on the semantic versioning guidelines above.
+The team agrees on an approach for the planned changes and make sure issues are created before coding begins..

+- Make a general plan for what features are going in to the next release.
+No need to get this perfect.
+You can update as you're working, but it's good to have the team agree on an approach. (**Required**)
+- Create issues describing the new features, and associate them with the milestone.If no issue exists, create one before commiting code. (**Required**)
 - Draft a new release for the version, with an overview of the updates.
 Versions should be called `vX.X.X`.
 Make sure to mark the release as a draft until the work is done.
+Make sure you're following the semantic versioning guidelines when picking the version number. (*Recommended*)
-- Create a milestone for the version.
-The milestone should also be called `vX.X.X`.
+- Create a milestone for the version, and assign the milestone to the relevant issues .
+The milestone should also be called `vX.X.X`. (*Recommended*)
-- Create issues describing the new features, and associate them with the milestone.
-- Assign the issues to the developer(s) who will complete the tasks.
-- Developers should review the issues and follow-up with any questions.
-Comments on the issues, with appropriate @ mentions, are a good place for the discussion.

-Once the issues are well defined, the release can more to Phase 2.

-##Phase 2 - Development & Testing
+##Phase 2 - Development
-Here the developer updates the source code to implement new functionality described in the issues using the following process:
+Once the team agrees on an approach and creates issues, the developer creates a new branch and updates the source code to implement new functionality.

 - The developer creates a new branch for development work and notes the branch name on a comment in the issue(s).
+Please do not commit changes directly to the `master` branch, all new code should be committed to a new "feature branch". (**Required**).
-- The developer commits changes to resolve the issue in the branch and mentions the related issue number in each commit.
+- If using github issues, mention the related issue number in each commit (*Recommended*).
+- If applicable, make an example demonstrating new functionality. (*Recommended*)

+##Phase 3 Testing
+- Once a new feature is implemented, it should be independently tested before being merged in to `master`.
+Testing should be conductued by by someone other than the developer. (**Required**)
+- The developer creates a pull request with a note that will automatically close the issue(s) once the pull request is merged ([see details](https://github.com/blog/1506-closing-issues-via-pull-requests)).
 - The developer "deploys" the branch so that a tester can confirm functionality.
 This is most commonly done using a github gist.
 Note the location in the issue(s).
-- The developer creates a pull request with a note that will automatically close the issue(s) once the pull request is merged ([see details](https://github.com/blog/1506-closing-issues-via-pull-requests)).

 - The developer informs the tester that the pull request is ready via an @ comment on the pull request.
 - The tester confirms the functionality or informs the developer about problems, via comments on the pull request.